-- 1. Credit-hours statement: University Policy S16-9, - "Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of 45 hours over the length of the course (normally three hours per unit per week) for instruction, preparation/studying, or course related activities, including but not limited to internships, labs, and clinical practica.
-Other course structures will have equivalent workload expectations as described in the syllabus." - 2.
-3-unit Lecture: Through a combination of lecture, field and project work, we will learn to conduct introductory environmental assessments of the impacts of real land-use development projects on a variety of resource areas such as, air quality, hazardous materials, cultural resources, and wildlife.
+1. Credit-hours statement: University Policy S16-9,

+"Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of 45 hours over the length of the course (normally three hours per unit per week) for instruction, preparation/studying, or course related activities, including but not limited to internships, labs, and clinical practica.
+Other course structures will have equivalent workload expectations as described in the syllabus."

+2. 3-unit Lecture: Through a combination of lecture, field and project work, we will learn to conduct introductory environmental assessments of the impacts of real land-use development projects on a variety of resource areas such as, air, water, traffic, and wildlife.
 This course complies with the requirements per the California Environmental Quality Act (CEQA).

 1-unit Community and Service Activity: This course incorporates community service.
 The lab activity will link the needs of the local community and strengthen students' environmental analytical skills.
 Students are required to complete the 1-unit Service Activity, which is approximately 2 hours weekly.
-(1) Students will select to view and/or attend government meetings according to their individual availability.
-(2) Students must also complete a minimum of 10 hours that includes a project deliverable.
-The instructor provides the service-learning opportunities and instructions for all the deliverables via Canyas.
+The deliverables include 1) attend government meetings and 2) complete a community service project report.
+1) Students will select government meetings according to their individual availability.
+2) Students must also complete a minimum of 16 hours of servicelearning.
+The instructor provides the service-learning opportunities and instructions for all the deliverables via Canvas.

-To pass this course, both the Lecture and Service Lab Activity must be completed per the ENVS 185 syllabus
+To pass this course, both the Lecture and Service Lab Activity must be completed per the ENVS 185 syllabus.